Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Verification

 \section{Verification}

-Overall, we locate 235,719 validators across the four \textsc{Rainbow} nodes -- approximately a fourth of the validator set (see column one in Table~\ref{tab:number_validators}).
-The ZH \textsc{Rainbow} node deanonymizes the majority with 191,164 while the VA node deanonymizes 78,708.
-Further, we deanonymize 15,276, and 14,199 validators with the FR and SO nodes respectively.
+Overall, we locate 252,293 validators across the four \textsc{Rainbow} nodes -- approximately a fourth of the validator set (see column one in Table~\ref{tab:number_validators}).
+The ZH \textsc{Rainbow} node deanonymizes the majority with 215,293 while the VA node deanonymizes 74,904.
+Further, we deanonymize 13,771, and 14,388 validators with the FR and SO nodes respectively.

-Before we further analyze the insights into the Ethereum P2P network we can draw from our deanonymization, we first verify our deanonymization.
-To do so, we perform the following three steps: (1) check the consistency of validators hosted on the same machine, (2) analyze whether we uniquely identify validators to be hosted on a single machine, and (3) check whether we identify the same set of validators on a peer from multiple \textsc{Rainbow} nodes.
+Before delving deeper into the insights about the Ethereum P2P network derived from our deanonymization, we first validate the deanonymization itself.
+Notably, while we lack access to ground truth data, we employ several methods to assess the accuracy of our results.
+Although these methods are not definitive, they collectively provide valuable insights into the quality of our deanonymization.
+Specifically, we undertake the following three steps: (1) verify the consistency of validators hosted on the same machine, (2) analyze whether validators can be uniquely identified as being hosted on a single machine, and (3) confirm whether the same set of validators is identified on a peer across multiple \textsc{Rainbow} nodes.